garrandall/popular-music-data/tracks/boy-from-new-york-city-the-manhattan-transfer.md

 And he's cute
 In his mohair suit
 And he keeps his pockets full of spending loot
-Ooh whee, say you ought to come and see
+Oh whee, say you ought to come and see
 His dueling scar
 And brand new car